 This approach can help to prevent an active infection and determine a treatment protocol should the tick contain the Lyme disease-causing bacterial spirochete, borrelia burgdorferi, and/or other co-infections.

-Natural Supplements To Take After A Tick Bite And Why This Step Is So Important!
+8 Herbs To Take (Now In One ASAB™ Formula) After A Tick Bite And Why This Step Is So Important!

 To complicate the situation further, it takes a week for your body to build the anti-bodies that some test look for.
 So testing too early may result in a false negative.